What are Showerheads?

 Consider whether you prefer a fixed, handheld, or dual shower head (a blend of fixed and handheld).

-You’re in favor if your shower head needs to be repaired or you want a new one with a different spray pattern.
+You’re in favor of repairing your shower head or getting a new one with a different spray pattern.
 Most shower heads available on the market are reasonably priced, with an average cost between $50 and $150.

 Simple showerhead products, such as fixed or handheld models, will fall at the lower end of the pricing range.
 In contrast, dual and panel models fall toward the upper back.
 Although installing an overhead shower arm to achieve the full effect of a rainfall shower head can raise the cost, rainfall shower heads fall in the middle of the two ends.